liangyuR/jaka_ros2/jaka_ros2_documentation.md

 source ~/.bashrc
 ```

-This completes the installation and setup process for the JAKA ROS 2 package.
+This completes the installation and setup process for the **JAKA ROS 2 package**.
 You are now ready to proceed with using the package for robot control and motion planning.

 ## 2.3.
 Switching to a Different SDK Version